Defining Research Problem

 - The second stage is to go over the literature to fine-tune how you’re going to look at the topic and how you’re going to evaluate it.
 How much research has already been done on this topic, for example?
 What were the prior researchers’ techniques and data?
 What did their research leave out?
 What factors did they employ?
 The answers to these questions will assist you in determining the best method for conducting your study.

 - The third phase is to seek out information that can help you expand, adapt, and enhance your first ideas.
 A more in-depth examination of the research will provide answers to important questions such as whether a relational strategy is preferable to an investigative approach.
 What effect will removing a few factors have on the research’s outcome?

 Below is a step by step procedure that you need to perform for defining your research problem-

 Step 1: Identification of a broad field of issue

 It is a step where you need to identify the knowledge gap in the existing literature.
-After identification of the knowledge gap, you should determine the way types of investigation which you are going to perform will help in filling that gap.
+After identification of the knowledge gap, you should determine the way types of investigation you are going to perform that will help in filling that gap.

 A.) Practical research issues

 If in case you intend to perform research on practical issues, you can review existing literature and read reports for identifying the problem.
 You can also address the problem by communicating with people working with you or having a discussion with people working in similar fields.

 Some of the practices researches are: